 (DO) Hand cancel your stamps.

 While you’re at it, ask the post office to hand-cancel your invitations and avoid them going through a machine.
 Hand-canceling just means your invites are marked with a specific stamp that symbolizes your mail has been processed.
 It gives them the signal to sort by hand rather than through a sorting machine that can damage your envelopes in the process.
+Post offices also have courier van insurance, which can help if something that happens to their packages or anything they are carrying.

 (DO) Mail out invites two months ahead of the wedding date!